 Filters are manufactured from different materials, with disposable fiberglass filters being standard.
 Polyester and pleated filters grab more dust but may limit your system’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you may want to use a HEPA filter, know that's like adding a MERV 16 filter in your HVAC system.
 It’s extremely doubtful your unit was created to handle that level of resistance.
-If you’re troubled by indoor air quality in San Antonio, think about getting a HEPA-grade air filtration system.
+If you’re troubled by indoor air quality.
 This equipment works in tandem with your heating and cooling system.